linzjs/linz/README.md

 To re-run the import script and reset the default records, simply visit `localhost:8888` again.

+## Testing

+To run the tests locally, run `yarn test`.
+This will start up a Docker container and run the tests.

 ## Documentation

 We're in the middle of a major effort to update the documentation.
 You can read the documentation here https://linzjs.readthedocs.io/en/latest/ and for the latest bleeding edge version of the documentation, visit https://linzjs.readthedocs.io/en/doc-updates/